-Hexarelin has been shown to provide a variety of benefits, but its most prominent potential advantages are involved with fat regulation, cardiac or heart protection, and muscle mass preservation.
+Hexarelin has been suggested to provide a variety of properties, with its most prominent potential actions in fat regulation, cardiac protection, and muscle mass preservation.

-Hexarelin might provoke a rise in calcium influx by activating the GHS-R1a, as mentioned before, it might not have this impact on skeletal muscle.
-Also, Hexarelin has displayed the ability to improve isolated skeletal muscle contractility of rats in a way that is significantly calcium-independent and dose-dependent.
+Hexarelin may provoke a rise in calcium influx by activating the GHS-R1a, though it might not have this impact on skeletal muscle.
+Hexarelin has been reported by researchers to host an ability to improve isolated skeletal muscle contractility of rats in a way that is significantly calcium-independent and dose-dependent.

-Commonly observed side effects with hexarelin may be due to its impact on prolactin, cortisol, and ACTH.
-These adverse effects include:
+Researchers report some unintended and adverse affects exhibited in research subjects.
+Commonly observed side effects with Hexarelin may be due to its impact on prolactin, cortisol, and ACTH.
+Those effects reported included: